muratk3n/thirdwave/en/README.md

 be constantly looking to 'get' my message, the message just waits for you).

-The Linux OS, one of the largest software projects ever undertaken by mankind, was mostly developed in this fashion, async, through email, patch files, shared repos etc.
+The open-source OS Linux, the largest software project ever undertaken by mankind, was mostly developed in this fashion, async, through email, patch files, shared repos etc.

 Do we really need to pose in front of cams to get job done?